michaelloudermilk/ml/Discovery-Troubleshooting.md

 ## How The Discovery Works

 UNMS sends _discovery packet_ to every IP address in the given range and waits for device reply.
-The device sends back basic information shown in the Discovery Manager - name, SSID, model, firmware version, mac address and list of all interfaces.
+The device sends back basic information shown in the Discovery Manager - _name_, _SSID_, _model_, _firmware version_, _mac address_ and list of all _interfaces_.
 The discovery packet is sent using UDP to port 10001, it consists of four bytes `0x1 0x0 0x0 0x0`.

-## Make sure discovery is not disabled on the device
+## I can't see any devices or some devices are missing

+- Known issues
+    * There is a limited number of UDP connections which can be opened from UNMS private docker network.
+It's possible that thanks to it you will not see all devices in your network.
+We will introduce support for discovery over TCP and not only via UDP.
+This will improve discovery results in UNMS 0.12.0+.
+But it will not help in all cases because not all devices and FW versions are listening for TCP connections (for example ToughSwitches).
+There is a workaround for current UDP discovery with searching only small, for example 24 subnets and waiting a minute between searches.
+   * It's not possible to find devices from cloud UNMS instances.
+Therefore UNMS 0.12.0+ will be able to search not connected devices thanks to already connected devices in UNMS.
+You can add one device via UNMS mobile app or add it manually and other devices will automatically pop up in UNMS thanks to this device or devices.
+This will help with previous issue as well.

-Many devices allow to turn the discovery off.
+- Check that discovery is enabled because many devices allow to turn the discovery off:

-**For AirMax** check the `SETTINGS` -> `Services` -> `Device Discovery`
-If the checkbox is set to `OFF` change it to `ON` and click `Save Settings`
+   * **AirMax** - check the `SETTINGS` -> `Services` -> `Device Discovery`.
+If the checkbox is set to `OFF` change it to `ON` and click `Save Settings`.

-**For EdgeRouters** you need to check if there is an active firewall record for blocking UDP packets on port 10001.
+   * **EdgeRouters** - check the `SETTINGS` -> `System` -> ` UBNT Discovery`.
+If the checkbox is set to `OFF` change it to `ON` and click `Save`.
+Plus you need to check if there isn't an active firewall record for blocking UDP packets on port 10001.
 You can find a nice guide [here](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery#edgerouter).

-## I can't see any devices or some devices are missing

 - Check traceroute/ping/curl from your UNMS server to device's IP.
     ```